-Educators who have participated in a ROADS professional development workshop during the past three years can request classroom-sized supply loans for up to 2-months to help them implement the Companion Course lessons in the classroom.
-Educators must register for Companion Course Classroom supply loans by November 10th and can receive kits between October 4th, 2023 and May 30th, 2024.
+Educators who have participated in previous ROADS professional development workshops can request classroom-sized supply loans for up to 2-months to help them implement the Companion Course lessons in the classroom.
+Educators must register for Companion Course Classroom supply loans by November 10th and can receive kits between October 4th and May 30th.
 All materials on a 2-month loan must be returned to NESSP by June 15th, 2024.